Written by Jonathan Munson, Executive Director, RFTH

 Looking at the surrounding verses, here’s what he gained

-A greater willingness to obey: Though surrounded by people that spurn the law of the Lord, the psalmist finds true delight in keeping the “precepts of the Lord with all his heart” (Psalm 119:69).
+• A greater willingness to obey: Though surrounded by people who spurn the law of the Lord, the psalmist finds true delight in keeping the “precepts of the Lord with all his heart” (Psalm 119:69).

-A greater appreciation for God’s Word: Suffering has opened his eyes to the beautiful riches in God’s word.
+• A greater appreciation for God’s Word: Suffering has opened his eyes to the beautiful riches of God’s Word.
 It has become more precious to him than “thousands of pieces of silver and gold” (Psalm 119:72).

-Yet, if we remain teachable, always listening to the heart of God, remembering that Jesus Himself is with us even in the hardest seasons of life, we’ll one day look back and be amazed at what we learned.
+Yet, if we remain teachable, always listening to God’s heart and remembering that Jesus Himself is with us even in the most challenging seasons of life, we’ll one day look back and be amazed at what we learned from the teacher no one wants.

-So, the next time you’re a student in the classroom of suffering, ask the Lord for the comfort to carry on, the strength to endure and an openness to learn what He wants to teach you.
+So, the next time you’re a student in the school of suffering, ask the Lord for the comfort to carry on, the strength to endure, and an openness to learn what He wants to teach you.

 DISCLAIMER: If you’re currently enrolled in the school of suffering, my heart goes out to you.
-A message like this is hard to receive and can seem insensitive.
-It’s difficult to talk about ‘learning’ anything when the pain is still fresh.
+A message like this is can seem insensitive.
+Talking about ‘learning’ is difficult when the pain is still fresh.
 My advice?
-Set this aside and reread it several weeks/months down the road.
+Set this aside and reread it several weeks down the road.